AdobeDocs/workfront.en/help/manage-work/tasks/taskdurtn/effort-driven.md

 # Duration Type overview: Effort Driven

-Effort Driven is a duration type that you can set for a task in `Adobe Workfront`.
-For general information about Duration Types in `Workfront`, see [Overview of Task Duration and Duration Type](../../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md).
+Effort Driven is a duration type that you can set for a task in Adobe Workfront.
+For general information about Duration Types in Workfront, see [Overview of Task Duration and Duration Type](../../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md).

 ## Overview of the Effort Driven Duration Type

-Your `Workfront` `or a `group administrator`` can set the default Duration&nbsp;Type of your system or group as Effort Driven.&nbsp;In this case, all new tasks will be created with this Duration Type.
+Your Workfront `or a group administrator` can set the default Duration&nbsp;Type of your system or group as Effort Driven.&nbsp;In this case, all new tasks will be created with this Duration Type.
 For information about changing your task and issue preferences as part of your system-level or group-level project preferences, see [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).

 In this scenario, there is a risk of arbitrarily shortening the project plan, unless you, as the project manager, take the time to consider whether the task is actually an Effort Driven task.